ochuzor/todo.txt-url-sample-site/README.md

 This sample repo contains an usage example for storing todo.txt items in the url.
 To develop, clone the repo and run ```npm i``` and then ```npm run dev```.

-You can play with it on: [url-todo-app](https://url-todo-app.surge.sh/)
+You can play with it on: [url-todo-app](https://url-todo-app.surge.sh/).
+Take your todos with you by copying the url.